sharmisthabehera/Brainwave_matrix_intern/Task 2/README ( ).md

 The objective of this task is to detect or judge the sentiment behind the tweets.
 For the sake of simplicity, we can say a tweet contain both positive and negative tweets i.e., it may be racist or non racist.
 So, the task is to classify racist or non racist tweets from other tweets.

-This dataset is the collection of 31,962 tweets.
+This dataset is a collection of 31,962 tweets.

 # Project Strructure: